stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 looked like the foundations of a bygone lighthouse.
 A sandy tongue had formed inside this barrier, and upon it I saw a few decrepit cabins, moored dories, and scattered lobster-pots.
-The only deep water seemed to be where the river poured out past the belfried structure and turned southward to join the ocean at the breakwater&rsquo;s end.
+The only deep water seemed to be where the river poured out past the belfried structure and turned southward to join the ocean at the breakwater's end.

   Here and there the ruins of wharves jutted out from the shore to end in indeterminate rottenness, those farthest south seeming the most decayed.
 And far out at sea, despite a high